Metformin and increased cancer survival; a Review

 Professional expertise must be sought.
 Metformin usually comes in 500 mg pills and patients take 2-4 per day on the Care Oncology Protocol.

-Side by side research has shown that the herbal ingredient Berberine may reduce fasting blood sugar more than metformin in type-2 diabetes.
-Berberine has also been shown in several studies to attack the cancer cell's energy production pathway, correct AMPK and inhibit m-TOR (10); and berberine has the added benefits of being anti-microbial and anti-inflammatory.
-There is no issue with Berberine and liver problems.
+Side by side research has shown that the herbal ingredient Berberine may reduce fasting blood sugar more than metformin in type-2 diabetes patients.
+Berberine has also been shown in several studies to attack the cancer cell's energy production pathway, correct AMPK and inhibit m-TOR (10); and berberine has the added benefits of being anti-microbial (reducing E coli, for example) and anti-inflammatory.
+Berberine also has positive effects on the microbiome and the microbiome aids its absorption.
+There is no reported issue with Berberine on contamination and liver problems, and berberine cuts homocysteine levels, rather than increasing them as Metformin unfortunately does.

 Go to: A review on Berberine as a cancer treatment